 Enrolling in a pharmacy technician certificate or diploma program might potentially be the fastest way to jump into the workforce.
 Because of the shorter time to completion, your courses will be quite focused.
 The curriculum is designed to teach students the exact skills they’ll need to work as a pharmacy technician.
 An associate’s degree program is a bit more comprehensive since it includes general education requirements, like English composition, college algebra and general psychology.
 If you think you may return to school at a later date to earn a higher degree, an associate’s may be the better option over the certificate program.
 With two years of coursework under your belt, you’ll save time and money if some, or all, of your credits transfer to an undergraduate program.
 Just be sure your associate’s degree comes from an accredited school.

-After you have decided whether you wish to obtain a certificate or degree, and if you want to enroll in an online school or go to classes on campus, you can start to narrow your school alternatives.
-There are a large number of pharmacist tech programs to choose from in the Decatur AL area and throughout the United States, so you should develop a list of qualifying questions so that you can compare colleges and technical schools.
-As we discussed in our introduction, you will probably first start looking for programs that are within both your financial budget and commuting distance from your Decatur home.
-If you are able to relocate or are going to enroll in an online pharmacy tech program, then location may not be important.
-But there are a number of other issues that you need to take into consideration in order to effectively compare colleges.
-The questions below will assist you in gathering that information and help you to make your final decision.
+Once you have determined whether you would like to attain a certificate or degree, and if you want to enroll in an online college or go to classes on campus, you can start to target your school alternatives.
+There are a large number of pharmacist tech schools to select from in the Decatur AL area and throughout the United States, so you must develop a list of qualifying questions so that you can contrast community colleges and vocational schools.
+As we addressed in our introduction, you will most likely first start looking for colleges that are within both your financial resources and commuting distance from your Decatur home.
+If you are able to relocate or are going to enroll in an online pharmacy tech college, then location may not be significant.
+But there are several other issues that you must consider so that you may adequately compare schools.
+The following questions will assist you to gather that information and help you to make your final choice.

 Is the Pharmacy Tech Program Accredited?
-Many pharmacist tech colleges and trade schools have obtained a regional or national accreditation.
-One of the most respected accrediting agencies is the American Society of Health-System Pharmacists (ASHP).
-Colleges earning accreditation from the ASHP have been evaluated and verified to provide a comprehensive superior education.
-Online colleges may additionally obtain accreditation from the Distance Education and Training Council, which deals only with online or distance learning.
-Be sure to verify that the degree or certificate program together with the school you select are accredited by a U.S. Department of Education sanctioned accrediting agency.
-Besides helping guarantee that you receive a superior education, it can help in acquiring financial assistance or student loans, which are often not offered for non-accredited schools.
-Also, certification may mandate that the training program is accredited.
-And a number of Decatur AL employers will only hire entry level employees that have earned a degree from an accredited school.
+The majority of pharmacist technician programs and trade schools have acquired a regional or national accreditation.
+One of the most highly regarded accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
+Schools earning accreditation from the ASHP have been screened and certified to offer a complete superior education.
+Online schools may also earn accreditation from the Distance Education and Training Council, which deals exclusively with distance or online learning.
+Be sure to verify that the certificate or degree program together with the school you choose are accredited by a U.S. Department of Education acknowledged accrediting organization.
+In addition to helping guarantee that you get a quality education, it might assist in getting financial assistance or student loans, which are often not offered for non-accredited schools.
+Also, certification might require that the program of training is accredited.
+And many Decatur AL employers will only hire entry level employees that have graduated from an accredited program.

-Does the School Ready You for Certification?
-Certification is not mandated in every state, but numerous employers prefer that the techs they employ are certified.
-The pharmacy technician program should prep its students to pass the NHA or the PTCB examination.
-Students interested in obtaining NHA certification will also need one year of work experience.
-This requirement can be met by taking part in a college sponsored internship program.
+Does the School Prepare You for Certification?
+Certification is not required in every state, but numerous employers prefer that the techs they employ are certified.
+The pharmacist technician program needs to ready its students to pass the NHA or the PTCB examination.
+Students interested in obtaining NHA certification will also need 1 year of work experience.
+This requirement may be met by participating in a college sponsored internship program.

-Does the College Provide Internship Programs?
-As we just covered, the NHA requires one year of experience for certification, which may be met by means of an internship program.
-Perhaps the best way to get hands on clinical experience as a pharmacy tech is to train out in the field.
-Most pharmacy technician degree or certificate programs also require practical training prior to graduation and an internship is an excellent way to satisfy the requirement.
-Find out if the colleges have associations with Decatur Alabama area pharmacies, hospitals, or clinics for internship programs.
+Does the College Sponsor Internship Programs?
+As we just discussed, the NHA mandates a year of experience for certification, which can be met with an internship program.
+Perhaps the best way to acquire practical clinical experience as a pharmacy technician is to train out in the field.
+Most pharmacy technician certificate or degree programs also require practical training prior to graduation and an internship is an excellent way to meet the requirement.
+Find out if the programs have associations with Decatur Alabama area pharmacies, hospitals, or clinics for internship programs.

-Does the College Give Job Placement Help?
-Securing that initial position in Decatur AL after graduation, particularly with no experience, can be a challenging task without any support.
-Find out if the schools you are considering have job placement programs.
-If so, ask what their job placement rates are.
-A high job placement rate is an indicator that the school has a good reputation within the field creating demand for its graduates.
-It also signifies that it has a sizable network of pharmacy relationships where it can refer graduating students.
+Does the School Provide Job Placement Help?
+Getting that first position in Decatur AL upon graduation, especially with no experience, can be a challenging undertaking without some assistance.
+Ask if the schools you are researching have job assistance programs.
+If they do, ask what their job placement rates are.
+A high job placement rate is an indication that the college has a good reputation within the field creating demand for its graduates.
+It also indicates that it has a sizable network of pharmacy contacts where it can refer graduating students.

 Where is the Program Located?
-For a lot of students, the college they decide on will need to be within driving distance of their Decatur AL residence.
-Those who have decided to attend classes online obviously will not have to concern themselves with the location of the campus.
+For a lot of students, the college they pick will have to be within driving distance of their Decatur AL home.
+Individuals who have chosen to attend classes online naturally will not have to trouble themselves with the location of the campus.
 However, the availability of area internships will be of concern.
-Something to bear in mind is that if you choose to enroll in a program that is out of state or perhaps out of your local area, you might be required to pay a higher tuition.
-State colleges normally charge higher tuitions for out of state residents.
-And community colleges frequently charge a higher tuition to those students that don't reside within their districts.
+Something to keep in mind is that if you choose to enroll in a school that is out of state or even out of your local area, you might need to pay a higher tuition.
+State colleges typically charge higher tuitions for out of state residents.
+And community colleges normally charge a higher tuition for those students that don't reside within their districts.

-How Large are the Classes ?
-Unless you are the type of person that prefers to sit way in the rear of the classroom or get lost in the crowd, you will likely want a smaller class size.
-Smaller classes allow for more individual participation and personalized instruction.
-Ask the schools you are looking at what the average teacher to student ratio is for their classrooms.
-If practical you may prefer to sit in on one or more classes before making your ultimate determination.
-This will also give you an opportunity to converse with some of the students and instructors to get their opinions regarding the pharmacist tech program also.
+What Size are the Classes ?
+Unless you are the sort of person that prefers to sit far in the back of the classroom or hide in the crowd, you will probably want a smaller class size.
+Small classes permit more individual participation and personalized instruction.
+Ask the colleges you are reviewing what the average teacher to student ratio is for their classes.
+If practical you may want to sit in on one or more classes before making your final determination.
+This will also give you a chance to speak with some of the students and instructors to get their perspectives regarding the pharmacy technician program as well.

 Can the Program Accommodate your Schedule?
-And last you must verify that the pharmacy technician college you finally choose can provide the class schedule you need.
-This is particularly crucial if you opt to continue working while you attend classes.
-If you need to schedule evening or weekend classes in the Decatur AL area, verify that they are offered.
-If you can only enroll on a part-time basis, find out if that is an alternative and how many courses or credit hours you would need to enroll in.
-Also, find out what the protocol is for making up any classes that you might miss as a result of work, illness or family obligations.
+And finally you must verify that the pharmacist technician school you finally select can furnish the class schedule you need.
+This is especially important if you decide to continue working while you attend school.
+If you need to schedule evening or weekend classes in the Decatur AL area, make sure that they are available.
+If you can only attend part-time, check if that is an option and how many credit hours or courses you would have to carry.
+Also, learn what the protocol is for making up any classes that you may miss as a result of work, illness or family emergencies.